-You choose whether to make your proﬁle information visible or hidden to employers.
+You choose whether to make your proﬁle information visible (public) or hidden to employers.
+A visible profile allows for employers to search for your profile.
 This also applies to choosing if you want some, all or none of your documents to be visible to employers.
-Only application documents you select when you provide to an individual job posting will be viewed by that employer.
+Only application documents you select when applying to an individual job posting will be viewed by that employer.
 It is recommended that if you elect to make your proﬁle public or visible for employers to view that you also make a basic or default resume public to supplement the information reﬂected in your proﬁle.

 How do I upload application documents like my resume and unofficial transcript?

-All documents should be uploaded and managed in the Documents sub-tab under the main My Profile tab.
+All documents should be uploaded and managed in the Documents sub-tab under your name in the top right hand corner.
 Under each document section such as “Resumes” and “Transcripts,” upload your document(s) in Word or PDF format and label them for your knowledge.
 To upload your unofficial transcript, go to your SSOL to take a screenshot or copy and paste your unofficial transcript into a Word or PDF format document to upload into LionSHARE.

 How can I search for On Campus Jobs?

-Some Columbia University schools and departments may post on campus jobs in LionSHARE, but always know that you can directly contact Columbia departments or offices of interest to ask whether they have available on campus jobs you can apply to.
-To search for all on campus positions posted in LionSHARE, go to Jobs & Internships and in the criteria field Job Type, select “On Campus Student Employment.”
+Some Columbia University schools and departments post on campus jobs in LionSHARE, but not all.
+You can contact Columbia departments or offices of interest directly to ask whether they have available on campus jobs and how to apply.
+To search for on campus positions posted in LionSHARE, go to Jobs and select “On Campus.”